 Actual Examples of “Self-regulation Toolboxes.”

-Here’s an example of a multi-sensory self-regulation toolbox I developed with someone that they can do at home if they’re hyperaroused and going into panic, anxiety, anger, and irritation:
+Here’s an example of a multi-sensory self-regulation toolbox I developed with someone.
+You can do this at home if you’re hyperaroused and going into panic, anxiety, anger, and irritation:

 Multi-Sensory Hyperarousal Toolbox: